Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 Seán Mullan had careers as a Marine Navigation Officer and a Church Minister before setting up and running a social enterprise called Third Space in Dublin City Centre.
 Having worked as General Manager of the project for six years he has recently handed over that role in order to work on the further development of the project.
 He served for two years overseas as a volunteer with Operation Mobilisation and has previously worked on a number of boards including Greater Blanchardstown Response to Drugs.
 He is married to Ana and has three adult children.

-Jack joined the Board in 2013, and is the Corporate Employee Volunteer Programme Co-ordinator with Volunteer Ireland, the national volunteer development agency .
-Jack previously worked in Human Resources and Corporate Social Responsibility in financial services before moving into the community and voluntary sector.
+Jack joined the Board in 2013, and was chair of the board from 2015 to 2019.
+She is now acting as advisor to the board.
+Jack works in Human Resources and Corporate Social Responsibility in the financial services.
 She holds a BA (Hons) Peace & Conflict degree from the University of Ulster.
 Jack has volunteered for organisations in Ireland, the UK and Moldova, and is currently enjoying being a volunteer coach for her local children’s rugby team.